 Are you looking for a fun way for your kinesthetic learners to practice their letter recognition?
-This Fly Swatter Alphabet Game will get your kids moving while they practice naming the letters of the alphabet!
+This Fly Swatter Alphabet Game will get your kids moving while they practice learning the ABC’s!

 Fly Swatter Alphabet Game:

 Hands-on activities are important for young children especially kinesthetic learners because they can make the connection between what they are doing with their bodies and what they are learning with their minds.

 This interactive game is also a fun way for pre-readers to practice identifying capital and lowercase letters.
 Depending on your children’s letter knowledge, you can mix both sets of cards together and have them find the matching letters too.